Who We Are:

 - A capacity to organize, lead and work with coalitions to achieve lobbying goals

 - Commitment to civil and human rights issues

 - Ability to work in fast-paced environment

-The Leadership Conference on Civil and Human Rights and The Education Fund provide equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, sexual expression and identity, veteran status, national origin, age or disability.
-The Leadership Conference strongly encourages applications from people of color, persons with disabilities, women, and LGBTQ+, and other underrepresented applicants.
+The Leadership Conference and The Education Fund are committed to providing equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, or disability.